Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: EM Stress Analysis Based on the Extended Rational Krylov Subspace Method

 where $\sigma(x,t)$ is the hydrostatic stress and $\kappa$ is the effective stress diffusivity.
 For a given wire segment of length $L$ under atomic blocking conditions at both ends, the system has the following eigenvalues:

 By using the slowest decaying mode where $n=1$, $ \lambda_1 = \left(\frac{\pi}{L}\right)^2 $.
-So the slowest exponential decay is: $ \exp\!\left(-\kappa \frac{\pi^2}{L^2} t\right) $ therefore the shift time can be estimated as
+So the slowest exponential decay is: $ \exp\!\left(-\kappa \frac{\pi^2}{L^2} t\right) $ Therefore, the shift time can be estimated as

-In this work, we employ the average wire segment length $L_{\text{avg}}$ to establish the nucleation estimation base $\tau_{\text{nuc}}$, and use the longest distance $L_{\text{max}}$ between any two points in the tree structure to define the post-void time estimation base $\tau_{\text{post}}$.
-This choice is motivated by the distinct physics governing each phase: nucleation time is predominantly influenced by local stress gradients within individual wire segments under electron wind forcing, making it sensitive to the characteristic segment length.
-In contrast, post-void resistance evolution is governed by void propagation along the critical path of the interconnect tree, rendering it sensitive to the maximum path length where atom depletion occurs.
-This dual-scale approach ensures that the shift times accurately reflect the dominant time constants in each regime of EM degradation.
-For nucleation time shift, we can also use the analytic nucleation time formula for a single wire segment~\cite{Huang:TCAD'15}.
-Since those shift time is just initial estimation, either way is acceptable.
+We estimate the shift time using Eq.~\eqref{eq:shift_time_estimation}: for the nucleation phase, we set the base time $\tau_{\mathrm{nuc}}$ by substituting the average wire-segment length $L_{\text{avg}}$, and for the post-void phase, we set the base time $\tau_{\mathrm{post}}$ by substituting the maximum path length $L_{\text{max}}$ of the interconnect tree.
+These initial estimates are then refined in the next subsection to select the best shift times for both phases.
+This choice is motivated by the distinct physics governing each phase.
+Nucleation time is predominantly influenced by local stress gradients within individual wire segments under electron-wind forcing, making it sensitive to the characteristic segment length.
+In contrast, post-void resistance evolution is governed by void propagation along the critical path of the interconnect tree, rendering it sensitive to the maximum path length over which atom depletion occurs.
+This dual-scale approach ensures that the shift times reflect the dominant time constants in each regime of EM degradation.
+For the nucleation-phase shift, we can also use the analytical nucleation-time formula for a single wire segment~\cite{Huang:TCAD'15}.
+Since these shift times are only initial estimates, either choice is acceptable.

-In this work, we use \eqref{eq:shift_time_estimation}, with $L_{\text{avg}}$ for nucleation phase and $L_{\text{max}}$ for post-void phase as the basis to find the best shift time for both phases as shown in the next subsection.